bishwarup307/ndb_2019/README.md

 where a `penalty` was assigned for skipping `rounds`.
 The equations for penalty are subjective and I played the games over and over to tune the numbers so it's not a good approach but worked out pretty well at the end.

 2. Path Efficiency:
 I calculated the efficiency of the `path` taken by a child to arrive at the assignment.
-It was done by a very similar process to what we use for full backward tree search in dynamic programming a discrete time Markov Reward Process (MRP) with a discounting.
+It was done by a very similar process to what we use for full backward tree search in dynamic programming for a discrete time Markov Reward Process (MRP) with a discounting.
 This was driven by the fact that child who skips or deviates from the sequence of games designed by PBS KIDS, often does a poorly in an assignment.

 The above two features helped the model quite a bit.